casterbn/my_program/install.md

     The OpenIMU development environment uses PlatformIO's powerful open-source builder and
     IDE.This on-line  manual focuses on on OpenIMU specific information, and it does not attempt
     to fully discuss all of the IDE's powerful  features in depth.
 For more information on PlatformIO
-    builder and IDE features include command line  interface, scripting and more please see the
+    builder and IDE features include command line interface, scripting and more please see the:
 </center>

 [PlatformIO](https://docs.platformio.org)

 <div id="step_5"></div>
 #### **5. ST-LINK Install for Ubuntu (Manual Version)**

   Go to https://github.com/texane/stlink and read instructions carefully.